-A Final Construction POD, including a series of Implementation Plans, is being finalized for the Project.
+A Construction POD, including a series of Implementation Plans, is being finalized for the Project.
 The Project's Construction POD consists of (1) background information, direction, and implementation plans; and (2) detailed mapping to facilitate execution of environmental protection and mitigation measures.
 Background information and direction includes the Project description, including explanations of Rocky Mountain Power's and agencies' roles and responsibilities; descriptions of construction, operation, and maintenance activities; specifications of land use and access; and descriptions of design features and other measures for environmental protection to avoid sensitive environmental resources.
 The supporting implementation plans are designed to prevent adverse impacts to human health and safety, property, and the environment that could potentially occur as a result of the Project's construction, operation, and maintenance activities.
 Table B-3 lists the implementation plans.
-During the Project's construction the activities to ensure that Rocky Mountain Power and its Construction Contractor (CIC) will monitor the design features, mitigation measures, and other Project requirements included in the BLM's ROW grant, Construction POD, and the following implementation plans.
+During the Project's construction activities to ensure that Rocky Mountain Power and its Construction Contractor (CIC) will monitor the activities to ensure that Rocky Mountain Power and its Construction Contractor(s) comply with all of the design features, mitigation measures, and other Project requirements included in the BLM's ROW grant, Construction POD, and the following implementation plans.
+As the Project's lead federal agency, the BLM will direct the CIC.